FallenWorlds/AddOn-Studio-for-World-of-Warcraft-2.0/README.md

 # AddOn Studio for World of Warcraft 2.0

 AddOn Studio (AOS) is a development environment designed to bring a Visual Studio-like experience to building World of Warcraft AddOns.

 This is a CodePlex archive of the 2.0 version.
-This code and any resulting binaries are licensed under the "Microsoft Public License (Ms-PL)".
+All code and files are licensed under the "Microsoft Public License (Ms-PL)".

 ## What's here
 The code represents a live archive of the last code on http://addonstudio.codeplex.com.
 CodePlex was taken off-line in total for all projects mid year in 2021.
 CodePlex was the original home of AddOn Studio.